aingerusanchez/rindus-coding-task/README.md

 ### Nice to have features

-- Simulate data delay: Both role options ([user,admin]) and the position options ([junior, senior, other]) should simulate a data load delay of 300ms from the backend.
+- ✅ Simulate data delay: Both role options ([user,admin]) and the position options ([junior, senior, other]) should simulate a data load delay of 300ms from the backend.
 This would not require data storage.

+  > [!NOTE]
+  > There is a property in environments (`env.simulatedDelayMs`) setting delay time.

 - Write tests: If possible, create unit tests to validate the app’s functionalities.